twknab/gear_list_MEVN/README.md

 - ✅ Edit Gear List (Name)
 - ✅ Delete a Gear Item
 - ✅ Confirmation on Gear Item Deletion
-- Delete a Gear List (but not any Items within)
+- ✅ Delete a Gear List (but not any Items within)
-- Confirmation on Gear List Deletion
+- ✅ Confirmation on Gear List Deletion
-- View All Gear Items
+- ⭕️ View All Gear Items (pagination)
-- View All Gear Lists
+- ⭕️ View All Gear Lists (pagination)
 - ✅ Front & Backend Validation on All Forms
-- Deploy
+- ⭕️ Deploy

 ## Technologies